joselondon/ls_ruby_track/rb101/rb101_lesson_6/twenty_one/twenty_one_thinking.md

 **Player Hand:** Starts two cards BOTH VISIBLE

-**Dealer Hand:** Starts two cars ONE HIDDEN ONE VISSIBLE FURTHER CARDS ARE VISIBLE
+**Dealer Hand:** Starts two cards ONE HIDDEN ONE VISSIBLE FURTHER CARDS ARE VISIBLE

 **Both hands have an upper limit of 21; beyond which the hand is bust**